 hope it amounts to something, becomes a publishable piece and thus, a product,

 but instead of focusing on that I’m trying instead to appreciate and enjoy the process, and the simple fact that I am

 once again able to spend a part of my day writing, as I’ve done for most of my

 By Roy Hoffman, Spalding MFA Fiction and Creative Nonfiction Faculty

-by Kirby Gann, Spalding MFA Fiction Faculty
+By Kirby Gann, Spalding Low-Residency MFA Fiction Faculty